openconfig/featureprofiles/feature/gribi/otg_tests/base_hierarchical_route_installation_test/README.md

 2. Forward packets between ATE port-1 and ATE port-2 (destined to 198.51.100.0/24) and ensure that ATE port-2 receives packet with `00:1A:11:00:00:01` as the destination MAC address.

-TODO: Validate error reporting:

-1. Use gRIBI Modify RPC to install the following entries:

-    1. Add 203.0.113.1/32 (default VRF) to NextHopGroup (default VRF) containing one NextHop (default VRF) specified to be the address of ATE port-2.
-    2. Add 198.51.100.0/24 (VRF-1) to NextHopGroup (default VRF) containing one NextHop (default VRF) specified to be 203.0.113.1/32 in the default VRF.

-    But with the following (table) scenarios:

-    *   Replace 203.0.113.1/32 with a syntax invalid IP address.
-    *   Missing NextHopGroup for the IPv4Entry 203.0.113.1/32.
-    *   Empty NextHopGroup for the IPv4Entry 203.0.113.1/32.
-    *   Empty NextHop for the IPv4Entry 203.0.113.1/32.
-    *   Invalid IPv4 address in NextHop for the IPv4Entry 203.0.113.1/32.

-2. Ensure FAILED returned for the related IPv4Entry, NHG and NH in all the above scenarios.

-3. Ensure RIB ACK, but not FIB ACK, is returned for the IPv4Entry 198.51.100.0/24 in all the above scenarios.

 If the device supports it, repeat the cases in this test with gRIBI client persistence mode `DELETE` without flushing entries between cases.